Post Animal: Solo Music: Djo

-Keery first released solo music in 2019 after he officially had to leave the band for acting commitments.
-Despite the separation, Keery still worked with several members of Post Animal, with Hirshland as a creative director for all his solo albums, Williams playing guitar in Twenty Twenty, and all the members playing instruments and frequently supplying backing vocals for The Crux and The Crux Deluxe.
+Keery first released solo music in 2019 after he officially left the band for acting commitments.
+Despite the separation, Keery still worked with several members of Post Animal, with Hirshland as a creative director for all his solo albums, Williams playing guitar in "Total Control" from Twenty Twenty, and all the members contributing some instruments and backing vocals for The Crux and The Crux Deluxe.

-In 2025, before the release of The Crux, Keery rejoined Post Animal and brought the band as openers for both the Back on You World Tour and the immediately following Another Bite Tour.
+In 2025, before the release of The Crux, Keery rejoined Post Animal and brought the band as openers for both the Back on You World Tour and the immediately following Another Bite tour.
 Toledo and Reyes also play in Djo's touring band, Toledo playing drums and Reyes frequently playing both guitar and keyboards.

 Wesley Toledo

 Toledo was the fifth member to join in 2015 after Keery wanted to switch from drums to guitar.

-Toledo plays the drums in each of the band's releases after Post Animal Perform The Most Curious Water Activities and often contributes background vocals.
-He's also known particularly for his writing contributions to the song Maybe You Have To (from IRON), which features voicemails from Toledo's abuela before her death.
+Toledo plays the drums in each of the band's releases after Post Animal Perform The Most Curious Water Activities (2014) and often contributes background vocals.
+He's also known particularly for his writing contributions to the song "Maybe You Have To" (from IRON), which features voicemails from Toledo's abuela before her death.

-Outside of Post Animal, Toledo is also one of the main touring drummer's for Djo and performs for many of the songs in The Crux and The Crux Deluxe.
+Outside of Post Animal, Toledo is also one of the main touring drummers for Djo and performs for many of the songs in The Crux and The Crux Deluxe.

 Javier Reyes

 Javier Reyes was the sixth member to join the band, originally to fill in for Keery when he couldn't tour with the band, but the group became good friends and Reyes became an official member by 2018.

-Reyes is credited for guitar on most songs and has "special thanks" mentions in the credits of The Garden Series before he officially joined the band.
-Reyes has also mentioned contributing keyboards and bass, as well as regularly contributing lead vocals, singing on songs such as Caving In (from Worried About You) and Puppy Dog (from Love Gibberish).
+Reyes is credited for guitar on most songs and has "special thanks" mentions in the credits of The Garden Series (2016) before he officially joined the band.
+Reyes has also mentioned contributing keyboards and bass, as well as regularly contributing lead vocals, singing on songs such as "Caving In" (from Worried About You) and "Puppy Dog" (from Love Gibberish).

 Outside of Post Animal, Reyes also plays guitar and keyboards in Djo's touring band.

-In 2019, Reyes began releasing music with Hirshland under the name 'Jake and Javier'.
+In 2019, Reyes began releasing music with Hirshland under the name "Jake and Javier".
 They released the single "Marcus" in 2019 and a pair of singles "Correlation" and "Just Me" (compiled under the name & Helini) in 2020.